klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 ```javascript
 kip7Instance.decimals()
 ```
-Returns the number of decimals the token uses.
+Returns the number of decimal places the token uses.

 **Parameters**